 Will there be emergency services on site?

-Absolutely, your safety (and of course enjoyment) is the most important thing.
+Absolutely.
+Your safety is our priority.
 There will be a medical team on site all day to provide medical assistance if needed.

 What are the courses like?